BlackLuchooo/OBS-VisualCrop/Readme.txt

 Drag the green box to position the crop or use the sliders for relative zooming.

 Tech Stack
-Developed by Gemini AI & User.
+Developed by Blackluchooo.
 Built using:

 HTML5 / CSS3 (Adaptive UI system).

 Vanilla JavaScript.

 OBS-WebSocket JS (v5.x Protocol).